Chester Zoo is committed to upholding your privacy and taking care with your personal data as a valued customer, member and user of our website.

 We are legally obliged to keep any financially related personal information for seven years, other personal information is deleted one year post membership with photographs being deleted six months after you membership has lapsed.

 Managing your data effectively and securely is important to us and we welcome any feedback.
-If you are not satisfied with our actions following your request to exercise your rights under the GDPR, you can write to The Data Protection Officer, Chester Zoo, Cedar House, Caughall Road, Chester, CH2 1LH.
+If you are not satisfied with our actions following your request to exercise your rights under the UK GDPR, you can write to The Data Protection Officer, Chester Zoo, Cedar House, Caughall Road, Chester, CH2 1LH.

 If you aren’t entirely satisfied with our response to your request you can contact the ICO and report your concerns.
 You will find the link to the ICO website here.